High pressure Raman study of the quantum magnet (C$_4$H$_{12}$N$_2$)Cu$_2$Cl$_6$: Results

 \subsubsection{Anomalous phonons}

-In the energy range 10-205~$\mathrm{cm}^{-1}$ that was studied in detail in our experiments, eleven strong phonon peaks were observed.
+In the energy range 10-205~$\mathrm{cm}^{-1}$ that was studied in detail in our experiments, 11 strong phonon peaks were observed.
 Since the crystal is triclinic with space group P$\bar{1}$, point group $C_i$, all Raman active phonons have trivial A$_g$ symmetry.
-From the measured spectra, the phonon frequencies were obtained in Lorentian fits.
+From the measured spectra, the phonon frequencies were obtained in Lorentzian fits.
 As shown in Fig.~\ref{Anomalous_phonon_Tdep}, several of them exhibit anomalous temperature dependencies.
 Rather significant frequency shifts occur at {\em very low temperatures}, below 20~K. In this regime, two of the observed modes actually {\em harden} with increasing temperature.

-In a bid to identify the eigenvectors of the anomalous phonons we performed DFT {\em ab initio calculations} using the Quantum Espresso software package \cite{QUANTUM_ESPRESSO_2009}.
+In a bid to identify the eigenvectors of the anomalous phonons we performed density functional theory (DFT) {\em ab initio calculations} using the Quantum Espresso software package \cite{QUANTUM_ESPRESSO_2009}.
 The non-local rVV10 functional \cite{Sabatini2013} was used to incorporate Van der Waals and hydrogen bonding effects which are certainly important in this organomatallic compound.
 For all calculations the projector augmented wave method was used.
-Pseudopotentials for the density functional suggested in Ref.~\cite{Vydrov2010} were generated using input parameters from the PSLibrary project (pslibrary.0.3.1).\cite{DALCORSO2014} In all calculations the kinetic energy cutoff was 120~Ry and the charge density cutoff 600~Ry.
+Pseudopotentials for the density functional suggested in Ref.~\onlinecite{Vydrov2010} were generated using input parameters from the PSLibrary project (pslibrary.0.3.1).\cite{DALCORSO2014} In all calculations the kinetic energy cutoff was 120~Ry and the charge density cutoff 600~Ry.
 Brillouin zone integration was performed using a 3x3x3 k-point grid.
-For the measured part of the phonon spectrum the observed and calculated frequencies are listed in incremental order in the first two columns of Table~1.
-Additionally, measured and calculated phonon frequencies in a fully deuterated PHCC sample (last two columms in Table~1).

-For the sixteen lowest-energy Raman-active modes the observed and calculated frequencies are listed in incremental order in the first two columns of Table~1.
+For the 16 lowest-energy Raman-active modes the observed and calculated frequencies are listed in incremental order in the first two columns of Table~1.
 Additionally, measured and calculated phonon frequencies of a protonated sample are shown in the last two columms.
-The first fifteen modes listed correspond to displacement patterns involving both the [Cu$_2$Cl$_6$]$^{2-}$ bitetrahedra as well as the organic ions.
+The first 15 modes listed correspond to displacement patterns involving both the [Cu$_2$Cl$_6$]$^{2-}$ bitetrahedra as well as the organic ions.
 By contrast, the last mode listed in Table~1~--~as well as all higher-energy modes~--~correspond to internal molecular modes of the piperazinium ion.
 Consequently this last mode shows a much larger shift in frequency upon H/D exchange.